LeiMa0324/Hamlet/README.md

 * DynamicGraph - dynamic hamlet with benefit model and dynamic decisions of sharing or not sharing

 **executor package**
-* executor to run the experiments
+* Executor to run the experiments
-* main function
+* Main function

 Dataset
 ----